-As of March 4, 2013, green-card seekers who were not eligible to adjust status in the U.S. and were afraid to leave in order to use the alternate, consular processing procedure because their past unlawful presence might block their return, have the option to file a "provisional waiver" (or "stateside waiver") application before leaving.
-Who exactly is eligible to use this option is discussed in the article “Who Is Eligible for Provisional Waiver of Three- or Ten-Year Time Bar.”
+Green-card seekers who are not eligible to adjust status in the U.S. and are afraid to leave in order to use the alternate, consular processing procedure because their past unlawful presence might block their return, have the option to file a "provisional waiver" (or "stateside waiver") application before leaving.
+Who exactly is eligible to use this option is discussed in Am I Eligible for Provisional Waiver of Three- or Ten-Year Time Bar?.
 Read that first, before continuing with this article!

-The first step in the immigration process for everyone is for the U.S. citizen petitioner (sponsor) to mail a visa petition to USCIS on Form I-130.
-(See the articles on the "Family Sponsors Petitioning for Immigrants" page of Nolo's website for instructions on filling out and submitting Form I-130.)
+The first step in the immigration process for everyone is for the U.S. citizen or lawful permanent resident petitioner (sponsor) to mail a visa petition to USCIS on Form I-130.
+(See articles on Family Sponsors Petitioning for Immigrants for instructions on filling out and submitting Form I-130.)

 If you haven't already submitted that form, be sure to indicate in Question 22 to Form I-130 that the immigrant will apply for an immigrant visa abroad at a U.S. consulate abroad rather than adjusting status in the U.S.).
 (If the immigrant were allowed to adjust status in the U.S., you wouldn't have to bother with the provisional waiver in the first place.)
 By filling Question 22 out this way, USCIS will, upon approving the I-130, transfer the file to the National Visa Center (NVC) for further action and transfer to the consulate.
 If you say on the I-130 that the immigrant will apply for adjustment of status in the U.S., you will have to take extra steps to have the file transferred to the NVC.
 This includes filing a Form I-824 and paying a filing fee, then waiting many months for action on your request.